Janiczek/janiczek.github.io/_posts/2025-10-01-elm-queues-shootout.md

 `owanturist/elm-queue`.

-This library behaves differently wrt. `fromList` and `toList`: compared to other libraries, they act as if they reversed their list argument:
+This library behaves differently wrt. `fromList` and `toList`: compared to other libraries, they act as if they reversed the list in question:

 ```elm
 dequeue (fromList [1,2,3])